swils201/saniyah-wilson-portfolio/docs/Labs/L04/index.md

 # A4 – Benchmark a Parameter

 ## Parameter
 This week, I am designing an benchmark artifact testing the overhang limits of the Prusa Core One.
+I predict the print will start to see Overhang failure at angles increasing past 45°.

 ## Document Design & Preprocessor
 To start my design, I began with a drawing of the basic Top View Geometry.
 I chose to design for an